 The Hitachi C10RJ and the Dewalt DWE7491RS tie in cut depth though.
 Both have a cut depth of 3 ⅛ inch at 0 degrees, and a maximum cut depth of 2 ¼ inch at 45 degrees.

 Dust Collection System

 As a woodworker, you know the importance of dust collection in keeping the work table clean.
+It lessen the clutter without having to extensively use shop vacuums for woodworking often.
 Each table saw has a dust collection system in place.

 Only one dust port is present at the Hitachi C10RJ.
 This one dust port measures 2 ½ inch, and is found at the rear.

 As for the Dewalt DWE7491RS, you’ll find two.
 The first dust port measures 2 ½ inch and is located under the table.
 The second dust port is smaller, measuring 1 ½ inch.
 It’s located above the blade guard, ready to collect debris above the table.

 Operating any power tool requires safety precautions and features.
 And for any woodworker, preventing accidents in the workplace is extremely important.